audioxide/data/data/posts/20160608-reviews-rob-heron-and-the-tea-pad-orchestra-something-blue.md

   a technical level, Heron’s lyrics are sprite and clever, and I can barely enjoy any of it because it’s like I’m hearing it through a wall.
 week: 56
+blurb: Brimming with catchy vocal hooks and harmonious moments, Something Blue is a pleasant record that revels in its spirit.
+But for all its charm, a prominent deficiency lies in its production.
+The album reveals the difficulties of attempting to capture the energy of a live performance on a studio recording.
 ---
 author: André
 review: 'Brimming with catchy vocal hooks and